Rebuilding your Gut-Brain Axis

 Now, anecdotally, I have found the presence of unresolved trauma to be curiously present in almost everyone I’ve ever met with an autoimmune condition.
-Sometimes you see someone who likely had some underlying food sensitivities or chronic infection brewing under the surface and then something traumatic or upsetting happens and triggers the onset of their symptoms.
+Sometimes you see someone who likely had some underlying food sensitivities or chronic infection brewing under the surface and then something traumatic or upsettling happens and triggers the onset of their symptoms.

 One convincing explanation is the physiological effects of chronic emotional stress.
 Elevated stress hormone has numerous documented detrimental effects on all sorts of body systems, especially the immune system.
 When something traumatic happens or a person is in a long-term chronically stressful environment such as an abusive household, the body becomes stuck in this chronic sympathetic nervous system stress response.
 This causes an array of issues such as depleting nutrients, burning through neurotransmitters, causing inflammation, suppressing the immune system, and inhibiting digestion and nutrient absorption.